quicwg/base-drafts/draft-ietf-quic-transport.md

 Specification:

-: A reference to a publicly available specification for the extension.
+: A reference to a publicly available specification for the extension frame.
   This may be omitted for a provisional registration.

+QUIC Versions:

+: A list of QUIC versions that the extension frame can be used with.

 Provisional Expiration: